-a) A two-part Self-Evaluation Document containing:

-- a c.2-page 'SWOT' commentary on key issues and challenges in the view of the TEI in relation to its educational provision, enabling the TEI to identify strengths and weaknesses and to offer the review team areas to focus on. - a formational scene-setting overview of approx. 2,500 words to answer the following questions, drawing critically on the Annual Self Evaluation forms: - i.
-What are your hopes as an institution for the next 5 years, what resources do you need to realise them, and how are you working to ensure the longer-term sustainability of your institution? - ii.
-What partnerships with faith and community organisations are you developing so as to enhance the world facing formational opportunities for students? - iii.
-What lies at the heart of your vision for the formation of your students for ministry? - iv.
-In what ways do your formational activities reflect the strategic aims and priorities of the sponsoring church?
-For example, in training for Church of England ministry this might include some reflection on the church's developing recognition via Resourcing the Future that it needs ministers who are relational, missional, collaborative, adaptive and diverse. - v.
-What patterns of life do teaching and ministerial staff model to students in your institution? - b) A mapping document of the formational criteria expected at the end of IMEI for reader ministry or ordination against the formational programme of the TEI.
-(The Common Awards TII with supplementary commentary might serve.) - c) The institution's prospectus and/or other publicity material. - d) Staff/student handbooks and any other published guides relating to the institution's corporate life e.g. code of conduct, harassment, equal opportunities.
+This material is required approx. 6-8 weeks before the visit.
+Not even in each case.
+NMT will agree with the TEI the documentation need - a) A two-part Self-Evaluation Document containing: • a c.2-page 'SWOT' commentary on key issues and challeng the TEI in relation to its educational provision, enabling the strengths and weaknesses and to offer the review team area he TEI to identify learning • a formational scene-setting overview of approx. 2,500 wor following questions, drawing critically on the Annual Self Ev What are your hopes as an institution for the next 5 year do you need to realise them, and how are you worki longer-term sustainability of your institution? ii.
+What partnerships with faith and community organ developing so as to enhance the world facing formation for students? context and community iii.
+What lies at the heart of your vision for the formation of ministry? your students for Section A Formational aims, and Section E iv.
+In what ways do your formational activities reflect the spriorities of the sponsoring church?
+For example, in train England ministry this might include some reflection developing recognition via Resourcing the Future that is who are relational, missional, collaborative, adaptive ar ning for Church of on the church's t needs ministers v.
+What patterns of life do teaching and ministerial staff m in your institution? nodel to students Section B especially B.v ; perhaps also E , Ministerial formation b) A mapping document of the formational criteria expected a for reader ministry or ordination against the formational p TEI.
+(The Common Awards T11 with supplementary con at the end of IME1 programme of the Section E Ministerial

-e) The TEI's worship policy document including an account of the pattern of worship, rites used and frequency, and documentation on training for leading public worship.
-Sections B.iv and E.iv on corporate worship and worship-leading f) Details of teaching, management and support staff.
-Sections C.iii and D g) Overview of taught programmes Section D Teaching and h) Teaching timetable covering the period of the review visit. learning i) Update on TEI's progress with actions recommended in the previous Common Awards QA report. ltems i)-n) are required only by Durham's Common Awards j) Update and reflection (1-2 pages) on significant Durham-related changes since that report e.g. major staffing or partnership changes. team, if carrying out academic QA alongside PER. k) TEI's academic policies: APL, Admissions, Over-length work; Quality assurance of assessment (i.e. marking and moderating/second-marking practices, feedback), placement learning.
-I) Most recent report from QAA visit if applicable m) Representative sample of standard APL claims processed by the TEI n) Representative sample of concessions produced by the TEI o) Sample (3-4 items) of marked students' work with tutors' written feedback Sections D and E, Ministerial Formation p) Sample (3-4 items) of students' written reflections on their learning and formation Sections D and E q) Governance structure and personnel including trustees' terms of office and the reason why they are members Section C Leadership and management especially C.i and C.iii r) 2-3x recent board (or similar) and staff minutes, including minutes of any student-staff consultative committee Section C especially C.ii s) 2x recent annual financial statements Section C.iv t) risk register with action plan Section C.iv u) business plan Section C.iv v) outline of accommodation and facilities for teaching, worship, community life and residence; and any development plans Section B.iii Accommodation w) student statistics - see template at p41 - (numbers, age range, gender, ministry track, educational background in theology or other disciplines).
-Sections B.ii and D.iii make up of community and learning group
+- c) The institution's prospectus and/or other publicity material. - d) Staff/student handbooks and any other published guides relating to the institution's corporate life e.g. code of conduct, harassment, equal opportunities. - e) The TEI's worship policy document including an account of the pattern of worship, rites used and frequency, and documentation on training for leading public worship. - f) Details of teaching, management and support staff. - g) Overview of taught programmes - h) Teaching timetable covering the period of the review visit. - i) Update on TEI's progress with actions recommended in the previous Common Awards QA report. - j) Update and reflection (1-2 pages) on significant Durham-related changes since that report e.g. major staffing or partnership changes. - k) TEI's academic policies: APL, Admissions, Over-length work; Quality assurance of assessment (i.e. marking and moderating/second-marking practices, feedback), placement learning. - I) Most recent report from QAA visit if applicable - m) Representative sample of standard APL claims processed by the TEI - n) Representative sample of concessions produced by the TEI - o) Sample (3-4 items) of marked students' work with tutors' written feedback - p) Sample (3-4 items) of students' written reflections on their learning and formation - q) Governance structure and personnel including trustees' terms of office and the reason why they are members - r) 2-3x recent board (or similar) and staff minutes, including minutes of any student-staff consultative committee - s) 2x recent annual financial statements - t) risk register with action plan